EMDK/docs/3.1UP1/source/guide/profiles/profilebarcode.md

 	* Code ID Type None - No prefix (default).
 	* Code ID Type Aim - A standards based three character prefix.
 	* Code ID Type Symbol - A Symbol defined single character prefix.

 	NOTE Not all ringtones are fully supported as decode tones.
 Ringtones of longer length may be truncated when used as a decode tone.
 The recommendation is to test the selected tone for operation before deployment to a customer site.
 * Volume Type
-	* Ringer and Notifications
+	* Ringer
 	* Music and Media
 	* Alarms
+	* Notification
 * Decode Audio Feedback - Select an audio tone to sound upon a good decode.
 * Decode Haptic Feedback - Enable the MC40 to vibrate upon a good decode.
 * BT Disconnect On Exit - Enable/Disable Bluetooth disconnect on exit.
 * Connection Idle Time - If a bluetooth scanner associated application is opened, Bluetooth scanner will be automatically disconnected after this Connection Time duration of inactivity.
 From 60 to 1800, Steps of 5.
 Eg: 60, 65, 70, 75...
 * Decode Feedback LED Timer - Time for which Good Decode LED Notification Runs
 * Display BT Address Barcode - If this value is set to true, the Bluetooth Pairing Utility Application will be opened when the enable method is called
 * Decoding LED Notification - Time for which Good Decode LED Notification Runs
 * Engine Decode LED - Controls Engines' decode LED behavior
 	* Disabled